revatikhopkar-git/salon-hairglow-app/README.md

 This project is ideal for:

-* Salons looking to enhance client consultation
+* Salons looking to optimize client consultation by reducing the consultation time by ~20 minutes; hence increasing productivity by having more hands-on appointment time available
 * Hair stylists showcasing new styles visually
 * AR/AI developers building beauty-tech demos